4.1. Introduction to Indian Cuisine

 The consumption of bread has a substantial impact, too.
 Bread-making methods were brought to India by the Portuguese, who also gave rise to several forms of bread, such as pav, which is used to produce vada pav, a delectable street snack in Mumbai.

 In addition, the Portuguese brought refined sugar to India, which marked a substantial change from India’s earlier reliance of honey and fruits as sweeteners.
 Another Portuguese influence on Indian food is the vinegar and chilli combination, which is a staple in many pickles and chutneys.
-Overall, Portuguese settlers greatly influenced Indian cooking and left a lasting mark on how Indians prepare and consume their food.
+Overall, Portuguese settlers greatly influenced Indian cooking and left a lasting mark on how Indians prepare and consume their food. - INFLUENCE OF BRITISH

 The influence of the British on Indian cuisine is vast and multifaceted.
 The arrival of the British, who came to India along with the Portuguese, introduced and popularized the culture of tea-drinking.
 In addition, the British introduced a wide range of foodstuffs and culinary methods to India, including baking, grilling, and roasting.
 They contributed new herbs and spices to Indian cuisine, including as parsley, thyme, and rosemary.